Fort Wayne FC

-Fort Wayne Football Club, often abbreviated to FWFC, is an American professional soccer club based in Fort Wayne, Indiana, Indiana, United States, founded in 2019.
-The club currently competes in USL League Two, the fourth tier of the American Soccer Pyramid.
-Fort Wayne FC has gained significant attention since its inception, and in 2026, the club is moving to USL League One.
+Fort Wayne Football Club, often abbreviated to FWFC, is an American professional soccer club based in Fort Wayne, Indiana, United States, founded in 2019.
+The club currently competes in USL League One, the third tier of the American soccer pyramid.

-This transition to the third tier of American soccer will coincide with the opening of the club's new soccer-specific stadium, which will have a seating capacity of 9,280, providing a state-of-the-art venue for fans and players alike.
+This transition to the third tier of American soccer coincided with the opening of the club's new soccer-specific stadium, which will have a seating capacity of 9,280, providing a state-of-the-art venue for fans and players alike.
 The team's move to USL1 is part of a broader vision to elevate soccer in the region and to establish Fort Wayne FC as a central hub for the sport in the Midwest.

 History

 Fort Wayne FC was founded by a group of local businesspeople who wanted to provide a stepping stone for young, talented soccer players.
 In 2019, the club applied to and joined the National Premier Soccer League (NPSL) as an expansion team for the 2020 season.
 In a public announcement on September 9, 2019, City of Fort Wayne Mayor Tom Henry introduced the club to the city and Fort Wayne FC's president Dr. Erik Magner introduced Greg Mauch as the club's general manager.
 On December 19, 2019, the club announced Nick Potter and Russ Lawson as the club's assistant coaches.

 On January 29, 2020, the club introduced Jeff Richey as the goalkeeper coach.
 Two weeks later, FWFC announced Mike Avery as the club's head coach.

 On March 26, 2020, the NPSL announced the cancellation of the 2020 summer session due to the COVID-19 pandemic.

 On October 28, 2020, USL League Two announced its addition of Fort Wayne FC into its league for the 2021 and 2022 seasons.
 It was also announced that Fort Wayne native and former United States men's national soccer team and Major League Soccer (MLS) player DaMarcus Beasley would be a co-owner of the club.